El Kef, Tunisia to Tripoli, Libya

 The fellow hotel guest included the Japanese, most of who were painting the hotel in the morning, although two decided that the ruins of the old town were more worthy.

-We were less artistic and just drank more coffee on the terrace.
+We were less artistic and just dra

 Tamerza is one of 3 desert oasis villages close to the Algerian border.
 It rained for 22 days in 1969 and washed away a number of buildings, so they constructed new towns next to the old.
 But they’re now reconstructing the old for the tourists to look at.